Corporate Social Responsibility (CSR) and Being a Responsible Sourcing Company

 Associations and Glossary

-Below are some links for further information and some hopefully useful definitions.
+Below are a few links for further information and some hopefully useful definitions.

 Chartered Institute of Procurement and Supply - CIPS:

 (CIPS) exists to promote and develop high standards of professional skill, ability and integrity among all those engaged in purchasing and supply chain management.
 All members’ sign up to the code of ethics when they join CIPS - the last major review and update was in March 2009.

 ETI - The Ethical Trading Initiative: